eclipse-sumo/sumo/docs/web/docs/Simulation/Friction.md

 ```

 # Network modification
-The friction device will work with the lanes friction attribute, which defaults to 1 and can be modfied
+The friction device will work with the lanes friction attribute, which defaults to 1 and can be modified
 either directly in the network or dynamically using traci/libsumo.

 # Vehicle Behavior